International Week of the Deaf 2018

 - Patience – repetition and back tracking is sometimes needed

 We at Athabasca University echo these tips and the entire thrust of the week.
-Our own Carrie Anton, Interim Supervisor, Assistive Technologist from Access to Students with Disabilities outlines a few more useful tips that are specific to AU:
+Our own Carrie Anton from Accessibility Services outlines a few more useful tips that are specific to AU:

 - Ensure multimedia content has closed captions and or text transcript